 New York Fed researchers Meta Brown and Sydnee Caldwell wondered if college grads scaled back their borrowing during the recession because of more modest earnings expectations.
 But they also noted that borrowers with “substantial student debt” might not be meeting stricter DTI standards adopted by lenders.

 A more recent analysis by Zillow suggests that in the long run, having a college degree — particularly an advanced degree — dramatically increases the probability that you will be a homeowner.
-Zillow’s analyses shows that the amount of student loan debt taken on only diminishes the probability of homeownership slightly, except for those who have only a two-year associate’s degree, or no degree at all.
+Zillow’s analyses show that the amount of student loan debt taken on only diminishes the probability of homeownership slightly, except for those who have only a two-year associate’s degree, or no degree at all.

 To build the interactive chart above, we used actual (but anonymized) income and student loan debt data submitted by 11,512 applicants seeking to refinance their loans through the Credible platform.